krmbzds/stars/README.md

 - [DartLazer/WhoIsHomeUI](https://github.com/DartLazer/WhoIsHomeUI) - A webapp that scans your network and allows you to track hosts, give email updates and possibly more!
 - [excid3/railshackathon.com](https://github.com/excid3/railshackathon.com) - The RailsHackathon.com website
 - [judge0/judge0](https://github.com/judge0/judge0) - 🔥 The most advanced open-source online code execution system in the world.
-- [lukevella/rallly](https://github.com/lukevella/rallly) - Rallly is an open-source scheduling and collaboration tool designed to make organizing events and meetings easier.
 - [excid3/tailwindcss-stimulus-components](https://github.com/excid3/tailwindcss-stimulus-components) - A set of StimulusJS components for TailwindCSS apps similar to Bootstrap JS components.
 - [GTFOBins/GTFOBins.github.io](https://github.com/GTFOBins/GTFOBins.github.io) - GTFOBins is a curated list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems
 - [mislav/poignant-guide](https://github.com/mislav/poignant-guide) - Why's Poignant Guide to Ruby